AG-Schumann/GeMSE_environment/README.md

 ## Convert container into a Singularity image

-This works only for containers already uploaded in the [DockerHub](https://hub.docker.com/).
+This works only for containers already uploaded in the [DockerHub](https://hub.docker.com/), for the moment under [Diego's profile](https://hub.docker.com/u/ramirezdiego).

 [Install Singularity](https://sylabs.io/guides/3.3/user-guide/installation.html) and run